 Per VHA Directive 1192.01, Seasonal Influenza Vaccination Program for VHA Health Care Personnel, released in August 2020, staff are required to get the influenza vaccine.
 All active duty personnel are required to get the influenza vaccine per DOD Instruction 6205.02.

 1. All staff members are required to have an annual influenza vaccination, as a condition of employment.
 There are two exemptions to this mandate: medical and religious.

-2. All VA civilian staff at the FHCC are required to fill out Form 10-9050 Health Care Personnel Influenza Vaccination Form, also known as Appendix B, and turn in to Employee Occupational Health, regardless of where the vaccine was provided, including the FHCC.
+2. All VA civilian staff who get vaccinated from an external provider are required to fill out Form 10-9050 Health Care Personnel Influenza Vaccination Form, also known as Appendix B, and digitally submit to Employee Occupational Health.

 3. Please note, the Form 10-9050 Appendix B now requires signatures from a supervisor for all employees declaring exemptions, and also a signature from a physician for employees declaring medical exemptions.
 Employees not declaring exemptions do not need signatures from either a physician or supervisor.

 4. Employees declaring exemptions are required to notify supervisors of their exemption status but they are not required to divulge their medical conditions to supervisors, as that is HIPAA protected information.